 As a foreigner teaching public elementary in Korea, I’ll readily admit, there are many differences between Korea and the U.S. Each day is far from boring.

-Within the first month of teaching, here’s 10 shocking facts I learned about Korean schools:
+Within the first month of my living and teaching in Korea, here’s 10 shocking facts I learned about Korean schools:

 1. Korean high school students have a 16 hour school day

 Just how strongly do Koreans feel about education?
 It would shock you.

 The average high school student generally has class from about 8am until 9:30pm or 10pm.
 For the average Korean high school student, the goal is to get into good college and often, the competition is high.